ExplicITConsulting/set-outlooksignatures.com/index.md

 ## Ready, set, go!
-Deploy your first signatures in less than an hour with our!
+Deploy your first signatures in less than an hour!

 <a href="/quickstart" target="_blank"><button class="button is-link is-normal is-hover">→ Quick Start Guide</button></a>